Find Your Child's Bus Information in Bus Planner

 ✔️ Make sure your contact info is correct in PowerSchool to receive any emailed updates.

-If your address needs to be updated:
+If your address or email needs to be updated:

 – During the school year, contact your child’s school directly